Early days / 1996-2000

 Although Charlie and Cody thought of almost everything with their SEO-CMS, the social media and mobile revolutions of the late 2000’s were not fully supported by an application conceived in the shadow of Y2K.
 What’s more, some quirks in the CMS were becoming challenging for clients who now expected a more intuitive user experience in a world filled with rich web apps like Facebook.
 A new solution was needed.

 Kieran and Charlie had been monitoring the rise of WordPress as a CMS for years, and were drawn to it for these reasons:

 - Ease of use for clients

 - Lots of plugins available to enhance functionality

 - A burgeoning community of developers

 - Open source ethos aligned with their own beliefs

 - Built in the same language as the SEO-CMS

 They forged ahead and began building WordPress websites exclusively.
 The SEO results continued to be excellent, and clients appreciated how user-friendly the new admin experience was.

 We still remember everything that came before us, including our family values and a commitment to the Cape Cod community.
-Partner with us to find out what’s next.
+Partner with us to join us on our journey.